 - 2.3 A standard application form which our tenants can use will be available and a guidance note will advise the necessary information which must be submitted.
 Details of this procedure will also be contained in our Tenants' Handbook. - 2.4 In the case of a refusal our tenant has recourse to court via summary application.
 We will have an internal appeals mechanism in place which will demonstrate that we have given the application and refusal due consideration.
-Appeals in the first instance will be to the Director of Housing and Support with a final right of appeal to the Chief Executive Officer. - 2.5 Where the tenant provides insufficient information to justify the sublet of their property, the request will be refused along with an accompanying letter explaining that the application must be re-submitted with all the appropriate information.
+Appeals in the first instance will be to the Head of Housing with a final right of appeal to the Director of Housing and Care. - 2.5 Where the tenant provides insufficient information to justify the sublet of their property, the request will be refused along with an accompanying letter explaining that the application must be re-submitted with all the appropriate information. - If the applicant has not been living in the property as their principal home for a period in of 12 month then the application will be refused until they meet that criteria.
+They will be informed of that change in the law and advised that they can re-apply after the 12 month period has passed. - 2.6 We will not withhold consent unreasonably but there are circumstances contained in the 2001 Act and where we consider it reasonable to refuse a sublet: - The proposed change would lead to the criminal offence of overcrowding - Where there is an active Notice of Proceedings or repossession decree against our tenant - Where the amount of rent or any other payments (including a deposit) is excessive - Our tenant is unwilling to use our standard Sub-Let Tenancy Agreement or a suitable alternative agreement.
+This is to ensure that any sub-tenant cannot claim to have any rights to remain in the tenancy in the event that the tenancy is terminated.
+The sub-tenant would also have no statutory right to succeed to a tenancy in the event of the death of the tenant.

-If the applicant has not been living in the property as their principal home for a period in of 12 month then the application will be refused until they meet that criteria.
-They will be informed of that change in the law and advised that they can re-apply after the 12 month period has passed.
+In addition, the circumstances below will also be considered:

-- 2.6 We will not withhold consent unreasonably but there are circumstances contained in the 2001 Act and where we consider it reasonable to refuse a sublet: - The proposed change would lead to the criminal offence of overcrowding - Where there is an active Notice of Proceedings or repossession decree against our tenant - Where the amount of rent or any other payments (including a deposit) is excessive - Our tenant is unwilling to use our standard Sub-Let Tenancy Agreement or a suitable alternative agreement.
-This is to ensure that any subtenant cannot claim to have any rights to remain in the tenancy in the event that the tenancy is terminated.
-The sub-tenant would also have no statutory right to succeed to a tenancy in the event of the death of the tenant. - In addition, the circumstances below will also be considered: - There are known complaints about the potential sub-tenant from previous addresses or landlords - The tenancy will not genuinely remain the main residence of the tenant
+There are known complaints about the potential sub-tenant from previous addresses or landlords